 An accidental novelist, I was always very active but a ruptured Achilles tendon incapacitated me for several months.
 For some reason, I decided to write a book, which seemed a ridiculous idea for a dyslexic who only read factual and scientific publications, and didn’t read novels.
 Perhaps surprisingly, I find the whole process of creating a believable and generally fast-moving storyline totally fascinating.
 So far, I have published four books with more success than I ever expected, firstly the “Autumn Daffodils” series, then the “None Stood Taller” series, and the third book in the None Stood Taller series is on the way!
 I’m hoping to publish that one in Spring 2022.

-My current project is a sequel to my latest book “None Stood Taller” series, one of the greatest love stories of WW2, which is set in time between March 1941 and 6th June 1944.
+My current project is third in the “None Stood Taller” series, one of the greatest love stories of WW2, which is set in time between March 1941 and 6th June 1944.

 Stepney London March 1941

 I stepped outside the front door to see if there was any sign of Linda, but it was virtually dark; the road was deserted.
 I was becoming increasingly concerned; we should have made our way to the shelter of Stepney Green Tube Station an hour ago.
 Finally, I could just make out a lone figure in the fading light running towards me.